 In 2021, we finalized our two-year project to successfully update our ROMS safety management system and our safe work practices and procedures.
 Prior to executing this update, each business unit implemented its own localized approaches to the safety management system in place.
 After the update, we standardized the adoption of best practices and have experienced more consistent alignment across our business operations.

-Safety Leadership Program
+Safety Leadership Across the Industry

-We experienced two Tier 1 (high-consequence) PSEs and zero Tier 2 (medium-consequence) PSEs at our designated facilities in our U.S. resource plays, Marathon EG Production Limited (MEGPL), Equatorial Guinea LNG Holdings Limited (EG LNG) and the U.K. North Sea in 2018.
+We strive to improve our process safety performance.
+In 2021, we experienced two Tier 1 (high-consequence) and zero Tier 2 (medium-consequence) Process Safety Events at our designated facilities in our U.S. resource plays, Marathon EG Production Limited (MEGPL) and Equatorial Guinea LNG Operations, S.A.
+(EG LNG).

 How are we doing?

-Your opinion matters to us!
+Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

-If you’d like to give us your feedback on the complete report in full, please fill out the complete survey for the 2018 report.
+If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2021 report.